chaddjohnson/greatupsells/README.md

    1. `MONGODB_ROOT_PASSWORD` (the root MongoDB password)
    1. `PRIVATE_KEY` (an SSH private key for a key pair that has access to the EC2 servers)

+Please use the `master` branch for main development.

 ### Triggering

 Simply push to the appropriate branch.